pawelgalazka/tasksfile/README.md

 * executing `run` command without arguments displays list of all available tasks
 * each call of exported functions is logged to console as well as commands called by `run` method
 * handling es6 in the runfile out of the box
+* if you have `babel-register` or `babel/register` module available in you package runjs will use them for compilation

 ## API